-This is the comprehensive and complete Google Analytics Tutorial for Beginners where we have explained each and every tool of analytics.
+This is the comprehensive and complete Google Analytics Tutorial for Beginners where we have explained every tool of analytics.

 Link to Analytics: Click Me

 This option basically tells the total visits to your website within a specific period of time.